 j.
 Madison Rink's photographic works were also included in a 2010 publication by Geoartist and paleontologist, Andrea Baucon.
 This pioneering book entitled “Geology and Art; an unorthodox perspective,” traces the history of Art and Geology beginning with the works of Leonardo da Vinci, up to and including contemporary international artists of the day. http://www.geologyinart.blogspot.com/

 2006 Mary H. Dana Women Artists series and collection, Rutgers University.

 Exhibited in galleries across the U.S. and other photographic works included in a traveling group exhibit in Europe entitled "Climate Change."
-All images were photographed in several locations of the United States, including the Four Corners Region, many signature pieces from the twenty million years old Santa Monica Mountain range and Vasquez Rocks.
-Visit the Wilder Nightingale Fine Art Gallery when you come to Taos and view editions of this work.
+All images photographed in several locations of the United States, including the Four Corners Region, many signature pieces from the twenty million years old Santa Monica Mountain range, as well Vasquez Rocks, in So.
+California.

 j.
 Madison Rink - a photograph blog: http://outsidernatureartphotography.blogspot.com/